derong97/ReadME/automation/production_scripts/README.md

 If you still want to deploy a standalone server, then read on.

-## Instruction for standalone deployment.
+## Instruction for standalone deployment

 `sql_script.sh` and `mongo_script.sh` scripts can be executed on a fresh EC2 instance each (one script per instance) with `ami-0f82752aa17ff8f5d` by running the following line: